 The city of Jacksonville will get its annual boost in rowdiness this weekend when Florida and Georgia come to town.
-The winner of this game will likely have the inside track to the SEC East, and — if it keeps winning — a shot at the College Football Playoff.
+If top-ranked Georgia wins, it will be a game away from claiming the SEC East and continuing its unbeaten season.

-That will be all well and good for the victor, but if it has the chance to humiliate the other, it will and that will make things even better.
+If the Gators are able to spoil all of that, it will make up for what is shaping up to be a mediocre season.
+These two teams love to humiliate each other.
 Here are five times one team had the other on the ground and just kept kicking away.
 (Note: I did not include Georgia’s 75-0 victory in 1942 since many of Florida's upperclassmen were already serving in World War II.
 The Gators did not even field a team in 1943.)